Marcel229225/Groundhog/README.md

 # Groundhog
-Numerical Analysis of Real-Time Weather Data with Python in collaboration with @AMOUSSA Mourad
+Numerical Analysis of Real-Time Weather Data in collaboration with @AMOUSSA Mourad